 2. Demonstrate Excellence in Clinical Innovation in Nurse Practitioner Practice

-3. Demonstrate a Clinical Practicing NP model that has delivered excellence in clinical care and patient outcomes in their community and how their model has overcome barriers to practice
+3. Demonstrate a Clinical Practising NP model that has delivered excellence in clinical care and patient outcomes in their community and how their model has overcome barriers to practice

 5. Outline other attributes contributing to the worthiness of the award being bestowed

-The awardee will report back to the ACNP board on how the prize supported them.
+The awardee will report back to the ACNP board on how the prize supported them by 31 December 2025.